4d/docs/docs/Concepts/parameters.md

 Inside called methods or class functions, parameter values are assigned to local variables.
 You can declare parameters using a **parameter name** along with a **parameter type**, separated by colon.

+- For class functions, you use the `Function` declaration keyword.
+- For methods (project methods, form object methods, database methods, and triggers), you use the `Method` declaration keyword.

 Examples:

 ```4d